 Presentations: Part of the class will consist of students presenting their journal and class work to each other.
 You will be expected to do your share in this.
 Much of the time I will rely on volunteers to make presentations.
 This makes it possible for you to present the work about which you feel most confident.
 But the fact that so much of your understanding depends on this participation means that you must volunteer on a regular basis.
 Don't assume that because others volunteer, you (or your grade) are off the hook.
 I may also assign presentations ahead of time or call on students randomly.
 Some presentations will be less formal, but formal presentations should be at least as well prepared as written work.
 Like written assignments, presentations will be given a grade for mathematical content and a grade for the form and quality of the presentation.
-Given the size of the class, each student will likely only have time for one formal presentation.
+Each student will likely have two formal presentations.
 However, this requirement may increase depending on our movement through the material.
 The formal presentation will be worth 20 points.

-The person who is presenting his or her work at the board is not the only person with responsibilities in a presentation.
+The person who is presenting their work at the board is not the only person with responsibilities in a presentation.
 The students sitting at their desks have as central a role to play.
 They should be making clarifying suggestions, asking questions and adding comments.
 If I think there is clarification needed or that there is confusion about the topic at hand, I will likely ask questions of those seated rather than of the presenter.